WrestleMania XXVII: SmackDown

+Future

 WrestleMania XXVII was the last WWE pay-per-view to be promoted under the promotion's full name of World Wrestling Entertainment, as just after the event on April 7, the company began to refer to itself solely as "WWE", with the abbreviation becoming an orphaned initialism.
 It was also the last WrestleMania held under the first brand split, which ended in August, although the brand split was reintroduced in July 2016.